cenixeriadev/UrlShortner/README.md

 - **Service Layer:**
   Contains the business logic:
   - Generates short codes using Base62 encoding of sequences from ZooKeeper.
-  - Interacts with Redis to cache lookups and statistics.
+  - Interacts with Redis to cache lookups.
   - Persists data into PostgresSQL via repositories.

 - **Repository Layer:**